lostb1t/replex/README.md

 then access your proxy url http://0.0.0.0:3001

 fyi: this isnt a fully fledged proxy and doesnt aim to be.
-I suggest putting it behind a reverse proxy and only route the following paths (and it subpaths) to this app.
+I suggest putting it behind a proper (reverse) proxy and only route the following paths (and it subpaths) to this app.

 - /hubs
 - /replex